In 1929, astronomers discovered something very surprising.

-It has to have a very low density, so low that it is imperceptable to all of our current equipment.
+It has to have a very low density, so low that it is imperceptible to all of our current equipment.
 But because it stretches out across the entire universe, the total amount of energy in dark energy is phenomenal.

 If our predictions are correct, then the energy content of the universe is 68.3% dark energy, 26.8% dark matter, and just 4.9% ordinary matter (ordinary matter is the galaxies, stars, planets, and everything on them).
 For this reason, we have to understand dark energy if we want to understand the universe.

 This adjustment aligns our theories with our observations, but we have not yet discovered any evidence that this energy actually exists, or whether it takes the form of a cosmological constant or scalar fields.
-Its exact nature is one of the largest unsolved questions in physics.
+Its exact nature is one of the biggest unsolved questions in physics.